Vietnam.vn - Nền tảng quảng bá Việt Nam

 National Assembly delegates at the discussion session this afternoon, November 4.

-“The lesson learned from Typhoon Yagi is that the entire agricultural industry system must be restructured to adapt sustainably.
-The cages in Van Don, Quang Ninh need to be more sturdy and the ports need to be able to withstand higher storm levels and types,” said the Minister of Agriculture and Rural Development.
+“The lesson learned from Typhoon Yagi is that the entire agricultural sector system must be restructured for sustainable adaptation.
+The rafts in Van Don, Quang Ninh need to be more sturdy and the ports need to be able to withstand higher storm types and levels,” said the Minister of Agriculture and Rural Development.

 Regarding sustainable aquaculture development, Minister Hoan informed that today, November 4, the Prime Minister has just signed Official Dispatch No. 111 on continuing to have drastic solutions for sustainable aquaculture development.